Sourav459000/Web-Development-Projects/PersonalSite/README.md

 ## Features

+- **Responsive Design**: The website is designed to be responsive, ensuring a seamless viewing experience on different devices.
 - **Introduction Section**: Displays an introduction with a creative tagline and visuals.
 - **Skills Section**: Highlights Sourav's programming skills and communication abilities.
 - **Contact Me Section**: Encourages visitors to get in touch and provides a contact button for quick communication.